vigneshrl/baselines_formations/README.md

 To run the DEFORM baseline:
 1. Clone this repository
+2. Install all the dependencies and complete the Prerequisites step
-2. Navigate to the DEFORM directory
+3. Navigate to the DEFORM directory
-3. Build the package (requires ROS1/Noetic):
+4. Build the package (requires ROS1/Noetic):
    ```bash
    source /opt/ros/noetic/setup.bash
    cd <path_to_deform>
    catkin_make
    ```
+5.Follow the same instructions mentioned in the repo

 ## Additional Resources